1. The South European history of the Heruls

 in the 6th century, but that interpretation does hardly work as both the runic text, the house and the ship indicate a dating in the late 8th century.
 Therefore the stone cannot be used as a proof of an early dating of a connection.

 At Oeland the impressing and unusual strongholds of stone were erected, but that too was in the 5th century - as the above mentioned civilizations.
 If the strongholds had anything with the Heruls to do they were rather provoked by the Hunnic and East Germanic horsemen in the 5th century.
-Besides Procopius told they remained in Thule, and the Eastern Heruls were horsemen - leaving out the islands.
+Besides Procopius told they remained in Thule, and the Eastern Heruls were horsemen - leaving out also Gotland and Bornholm.
+The attack at Sandby could be caused by Heruls, but in that case it was rather a punitive expedition than a settlement.

 All the places mentioned above may have received Herulian mercenaries - or for that sake Ostrogoths who believed Scandinavia was their original home.
 This may be one of the reasons behind the uniform military development in the 6th century.

 It is obvious that the Maelar region fulfilled the two first conditions above.
-It was placed at the trade route from north (Hoegom) mentioned by Jordanes - the same route the Heruls had controlled in Moravia - and the iron in Bergslagen was another source of growing wealth.
+It was placed near the trade route from north (Hoegom) mentioned by Jordanes - the same route the Heruls had controlled in Moravia - and the iron in Bergslagen was another source of growing wealth.
 Furthermore the changing level of the sea caused an increase of arable land in the region for cattle and agriculture, while other societies had exhausted their land.
 The mounds and especially the content of the boat graves indicate a new structure of the society.
-Here we find the expansion the Heruls could make use of according to their historical record and here we find in the Vendel Culture the changes they would cause.
+Here we find an expansion which the Heruls could make use of according to their historical record and we are in the Vendel Culture able to find the changes they would cause after having already lived a generation in Sweden.

 Uppsala and the Vendel Culture was archaeologically characterized as the power center of the Scandinavian Peninsula from the 6th century - a culture being initially strongly influenced by an East Germanic culture with contact to the regions where the Herulian dynasties still appeared to live.
 Here Birgit Arrhenius emphasized especially the shield boss, a buckle and a mount from the Vendel boat grave XIV, which is regarded to be the first of the boat graves.
 Identical items are found at River Tizsa in Romenia, to where Datius escaped to the Gepides.
 The shield boss is of a type which is typical for Vendel in those years.
 Another identical shield boss is found in a tomb at the Rhine containing also items of Gepidic character.
 The time connections may indicate that it belonged to the Datius-group where the survivors probably may have escaped towards the north west after the destruction of the Gepides and the Illyrian Heruls in 565 AD.
 Vendel XIV also contained one of the famous helmets for parades.
 They were made in Scandinavia but looked like Roman cavalry helmets from the 5th century - belonging to people who played on and had a strong veneration for a past as Roman mercenaries.

-No characteristics of the Heruls are known in the areas where they lived in South Eastern Europe - except maybe the burial mounds from the 5th century in Moravia/Marchfeld being connected with Uppsala by Czeckish archaeologists.
+No characteristics of the Heruls are known in the areas where they lived in South Eastern Europe - except maybe the burial mounds from the 5th century in Moravia/Marchfeld being connected with Uppsala by Czeckish archaeologists and some other Eastgermanic graves between the Swebes.
 The Heruls were ethnically so mixed and had joined so many other people that they cannot be separated from other East Germanic people following the Huns.
-Taking into consideration the very limited material being left from the cremations in Uppland we can conclude that we have found all the traces we could expect to find after a Herulian dynasty and their followers being integrated as a minority with the local people.
-Most of the mounds and boat graves being excavated are from more than 50 years after they left Moravia.
+Taking into consideration the very limited material being left from the cremations in Uppland we must conclude that we have found all the traces we could expect to find after a Herulian dynasty and their followers being integrated as a minority in the local people.
+Most of the mounds and boat graves being excavated are from more than 50 years after they left Moravia as we shall find their first left items in Blekinge/Värend.

 As late as in the 11th century this center in Uppsala was described by Adam of Bremen as the centre of Odin, where Odin, Thor and the old Vane-god Frej were worshipped side by side.

-The most probable explanation is that the Eastern Heruls settled in the Uppsala region and that their dynasty as kings or earls became a part of the dynasty of the Svear.
-The archaeology does show the necessary tracks of that.
+The most probable explanation regarding Heruls and Svear must be that a great part of the Eastern Heruls settled in the Uppsala region and became mercenaries before they were integrated as a part of the Svear.
+Their dynasty became as earls a part of the dynasty of the Svear.
+The archaeology is showing the necessary tracks of that development – the merger simply caused the new Vendel culture.

 2.1.4.
 Heruls and boat graves?

 The content of the boat graves in Uppland is similar with the content of the other pagan princely graves in Europe.
-These customs were probably in Scandinavia combined with the boats as a mixed burial custom.
-As mentioned Birgit Arrhenius has emphasized the East Germanic connection with the early Vendel Culture - hereunder Vendel XIV - where the spread of the boat graves appear to be connected with a structure of earls, which the Heruls knew from Odoaker and Theodoric.
+These customs were probably in Scandinavia combined with the boats as a mixed burial custom of Eastern and Western Herulian Habits.
+As mentioned Birgit Arrhenius has emphasized the East Germanic connection on the early Vendel Culture - hereunder Vendel XIV - where the spread of the boat graves appears to be connected with a structure of earls - a structure which the Heruls had learned from Odoaker and Theodoric.

 2.1.5.
 Heruls and Eric - the god?